 Depression, also known as clinical depression or major depressive disorder, is a common but serious mental health condition.
 It causes morose and severe psychological and physical symptoms that affect a person’s thoughts, feelings, relationships, and ability to handle daily activities like sleeping, working, and eating.
 In order to get diagnosed with depression, your symptoms must be present for two weeks or more.

 While we don’t always know what causes depression and anxiety, we know that these conditions are prevalent in most of the developed world.
 Our clinicians at Crestview specialize in helping people up from their darkest, most depressed moments.
-Contact Crestview Recovery by calling our mental health treatment center at 866.262.0531 to learn more about our depression, anxiety, or bipolar treatment programs.
+Contact Crestview Recovery by calling our mental health treatment program at 866.262.0531 to learn more about our depression, anxiety, or bipolar treatment programs.
 Our psychiatrists, clinical psychologists, and therapists are available to help you manage depression and move forward in your wellness journey.

 Treating Depression Starts in Therapy